-Art Start and DigiStart are both unique full scholarship summer programs developed for talented students enrolled in Philadelphia School District Public or Charter High Schools, who would not otherwise have the occasion to study visual art on an extra-curricular basis.
-Tyler School of Art is proud to provide this opportunity for students to advance their creative abilities.
-Open to students entering 11th and 12th grades, Tyler Art Start and DigiStart run for 4 weeks each summer.
-Motivated students interested in exploring their artistic talents are nominated by teachers and counselors for admission into one of the two programs.
-This nomination is an honor, granting attendees the opportunity to participate in studio classes held in the state of the art Tyler facilities on Temple University’s Main Campus.
+Art Start and DigiStart are both unique full-scholarship pre-college programs developed for talented 11th and 12th-grade students enrolled in Philadelphia School District Public or Charter high schools, who would not otherwise have the occasion to study visual art on an extra-curricular basis.
+Tyler School of Art and Architecture is proud to provide this opportunity for students to advance their creative abilities.
+Due to unforeseen circumstances, we have made the decision to combine Art Start and DigiStart into one unique online program for fall 2020 that will allow each enrolled student to attend a Drawing Fundamentals class and a Digital Media class over eight Saturdays.
+Motivated students interested in exploring their artistic interests are nominated by teachers and counselors for admission into the program.

 Art Start allows students to explore new media and interests, develop technical skills, discover creative career paths, and experience college-level classes.
 Participants in the fall 2020 program will learn how to use a variety of drawing mediums, as they expand their grasp of the importance of drawing from direct observation.
 They will also investigate the creative applications of digital and interactive media programs, such as Adobe Illustrator, Photoshop and After Effects, through projects that introduce graphic design, digital photography, and video art.
 Classes are taught by dedicated faculty and provide students with an immersive studio art experience.
 All media and materials are provided for students.

 Following the success of our Online Summer 2020 Pre-College Programs, and given the continued risks associated with the COVID-19 pandemic, we have made the decision to remain 100% online for fall 2020.
 Art Start has been adapted specifically for online learning to allow students to engage in hands-on, project-based learning from the safety of their homes.
 Our online programs are designed to be as interactive as possible and will include a mix of: